nigelhorne/HTML-Purifier/README.md

 # DESCRIPTION

-HTML::Sanitizer provides basic HTML sanitization capabilities.
+HTML::Purifier provides basic HTML purification capabilities.
 It allows you to define a whitelist of allowed tags and attributes, and it removes or encodes any HTML that is not on the whitelist.
 This helps to prevent cross-site scripting (XSS) vulnerabilities.